 You are encouraged to report an incident of sexual misconduct or assault so that the University can investigate and take action.
 We encourage all survivors of crimes to report to the appropriate authorities.
 There are two main reporting options open to students: reporting to the University and reporting to the Middletown police.
-You may choose to use one or both of them.
+Because the University's policy, definitions and burden of proof may differ from Connecticut criminal law, you may choose to make a report to the University for possible judicial action, pursue criminal action, choose one but not the other, or choose both.
+Neither law enforcement's determination whether or not to prosecute a respondent, nor the outcome of any criminal prosecution, are determinative of whether sexual harassment or misconduct under this policy has occurred.
+Proceedings under this policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.